-- (1) Divisional Pistons can be configured to respond like General Pistons. - (2) Divisional Pistons normally will not remember the settings (on/off) of the Intermanual Couplers, (i. e., Swell to Great, Great to Pedal).
-Divisional Pistons can be configured such that the Divisional Pistons will control the Intermanual Couplers' settings. - (3) A Divisional Piston can be configured so that it will only affect the Tremulant stops in all divisions. - (4) A General Piston can be configured to respond like a Divisional Piston.
+- (1) Divisional Pistons can be configured to respond like General Pistons. - (2) A Divisional Piston can be configured so that it will only affect the Tremulant stops in all divisions. - (3) A General Piston can be configured to respond like a Divisional Piston.